Skip to content

 Tokyo Robot Restaurant

-An absolute must-do in Tokyo Japan is the nightly Robot Restaurant show in Shinjuku.
+An absolute must-do in Tokyo is the nightly Robot Restaurant show in Shinjuku.
 “Restaurant” is a loose term – it’s more of a bar, with a few snacks – but the real focus here is on the show.
 Which is utterly, brilliantly bonkers and the epitome of everything I love about Tokyo.

 Tokyo themed restaurants